What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Whether you’re looking for vintage designer pieces or quirky thrift store treasures, Lincoln Road Mall is a must-visit destination.

-With so many shopping options in Miami, it can be hard to choose just one area to explore; I get it.
+With so many shopping options, it can be hard to choose just one area to explore; I get it.
 You can cover several in a day, and there is always Uber at your service if you dont have a car-

 Once you’ve shopped to your heart’s content, be sure to take a calm stroll along Beautiful Biscayne Bay and just enjoy the views.